 Language of instruction:

 SGL-23312 Landscape Geography (BLP); SGL-22803 Soil and Landscapes of the Netherlands (BBN).

 For more information about de course send an email to firstname.lastname@example.org

 This course focuses on the relationships between global geological processes, soil forming processes and chemical, physical and biological soil properties.
 Basic knowledge on soil classification (Dutch system), soil quality indicators and soil protection is used to determine the suitability of soils for different land use functions (plant growth in general, agriculture, nature and recreation areas).

 **Practicals alternate the lectures and illustrate and deepen the treated topics.
 At the end of the course, a field excursion shows the relationships between geology, soils, and landscape (including land use) around Wageningen.

 After successful completion of this course students are expected to be able to:

-- understand and describe global geological processes that shape landscapes, landforms and sediments as a basis for soil formation;
+- identify global geological processes that shape landscapes, landforms and sediments as a basis for soil formation;

-- understand and describe the role of soil forming processes leading up to landscape differentiation and functionality;
+- interpret the role of soil-forming processes leading up to landscape differentiation and functionality;

-- describe and evaluate soil properties and soil quality indicators to assess the suitability of soils for the design and management of land use functions.
+- calculate soil quality indicators to assess the suitability of soils for the design and management of land use functions;

 - attend lectures;